felipebrunet/icriptopos/README.md

 - Connection to Buda.com for accepting payments in bitcoin (lightning only).

 TODOs:
-- Enabling payments to Buda.com with bitcoin onchain (soon).
+- Enabling payments to Buda.com with bitcoin on chain (soon).
 - Enabling connections to LNBits and BTCPay Servers hosted behind onion addresses.
 - Enabling payments via NFC cards to BTCPay Servers.